grandeurdev/arduino-sdk/README.md

 ### Initialize Your Device

-Before doing anything, you need to initialize your device with data from the cloud to keep them both in sync.
-You can get all the device variables by using `getSummary()` and `getParms()` functions.
-Here's how you can get the device **state** from the cloud.
+Before doing anything, you need to initialize your device with data from Grandeur to keep them both in sync.
+You can get all the device variables by using `get()` function.
+Here's how you can get the device **state** from Grandeur.

 ```cpp
 #include <Grandeur.h>